Location

 - Logo on event tote bag given to attendees at all 3 events.

-- Logo on event day marketing materials and signage for all 3 events.
+- Logo on event day marketing materials and signage for all remaining events.

 - (3) Exclusive FB posts with tag/link to your page and/or website